Dr Tanin's research interests include Spatial Databases

 and Mobile Data Management.
 Many of his current projects are related to future

-traffic management technologies enabled by connected and autonomous vehicles.
+traffic management technologies enabled by connected and autonomous vehicles and intelligent traffic systems.
 He

 works on novel algorithms and data structures on graphs and other representations

-to solve emerging computational problems from new traffic systems.
+to solve emerging computational problems from new traffic related technologies.
 Examples can

 be found in ride-sharing systems, crowd-sourced goods delivery, intelligent road